 System requirementsBefore you install Sitefinity CMS, you have to make sure that your system complies with the following requirements:

-NOTE: To deploy your Sitefinity CMS project to Windows Azure, you must first create and develop your project locally, using one of the other supported Windows platforms.
+NOTE: To deploy your Sitefinity CMS project to Microsoft Azure, you must first create and develop your project locally, using one of the other supported Windows platforms.

 - Sitefinity CMS supports both 32-bit and 64-bit Windows operating systems.

 - Internet Information Services 10+